PavanRangani/docs/docs/prd/task-search/search.md

 - Query is matched on: Task Title, Sub-task title, Chats & Task notes.
 Allow user to modify this.
     - For e.g. If user searched `Brown` word, it will show all the task where the `Brown` word is used in `Title`, `Sub-task title`, `Chats` & `Task notes`.
 - Partially matched results are not shown.
 - System shows top 250 tasks in search results.
-Not all tasks in result are loaded at once.
-It shows n (50) tasks first.
-Next batch is loaded only when required.
 - Search result doesn't match on `Recurring trigger` and `Multi-step Template`.
 - Matching result is not case sensitive.
 For e.g. If user searches `Ajay` or `ajay`, the result will be the same for both queries.